AgentDynEx: Nudging the Mechanics and Dynamics of Multi-Agent Simulations: System Walkthrough

 \subsection{In-Simulation Monitoring and Nudging}

-As the simulation runs, AgentDynEx dynamically reflects on the simulation and generates intermediate summaries to track its progress (DG1).
-If the simulation deviates from the milestones or hits a failure condition, AgentDynEx nudges it back on track without changing the dynamics' fundamental trajectory (DG3).
-A diagram can be seen in Figure \ref{fig:system_tracking}.
+As the simulation runs, AgentDynEx reflects on the simulation and generates intermediate summaries to track its progress (\textit{DG3}).
+If the simulation deviates from milestones or hits a failure condition, AgentDynEx nudges it back on track without changing the agent's intent (\textit{DG4}).